Neymar inspires Brazil, Dutch storm on at World Cup

 Also, FIFA has been coming under fire from various smaller teams over locations and schedules of matches.

-"The match schedule was known to everyone before the draw and no one complained at the time," said assistant coach Hansi Flick in response to Klinsmann's accusations of favoritism.
+"The match schedule was known to everyone before the draw and no one complained at the time," said assistant coach Hansi Flick in response to Klinsmann's accusations of favouritism.

 Beyond football matters, Brazilians have been going out of their way to help the estimated 600,000 foreign visitors.